emlid/emlid-docs/docs/common/tutorials/placing-the-base.md

 #### Post-Processed Kinematics
 With post processed kinematics technique you may determine base coordinates without real-time corrections with centimeter accuracy.
 You will need RINEX logs from the reference station in the area of 100km and the raw data log from the receiver.
-Process will take you about 15 minutes to calculate the position of your base station using PPK tutorial from the docs.
+Process will take you about 15 minutes to calculate the position of your base station using [PPK tutorial](/common/tutorials/gps-post-processing) from the docs.

 General steps:

 * Enable [logging of raw data](/common/reachview/logging/) and record log for a about an hour
-* Exort log with the collected data from ReachView to your PC
+* Export log with the collected data from ReachView to your PC
 * Refer to [PPK tutorial](/common/tutorials/gps-post-processing)
 * After you get the coordinates you may enter them manually in Base coordinates section. **Comparing PPK position to the averaged position and applying corrections to the collected data is the way to compensate the shift shown in the example on figure 2**.